Table of Contents

 customer, product, channel, context -> accepted_price

 It learns the average historical price associated with acceptance.
 That price is not necessarily revenue-maximising.
 It is not necessarily conservative.
 It is not necessarily aligned with the business’s current risk appetite.
-It is just the average result of past decisions, with all of their biases, rules, overrides, and historical quirks baked in.
+It is just the average result of past decisions, with their biases, rules, overrides, and historical quirks baked in.

 You can try to patch this after the fact.
 Cap the output.
 Floor it.
 Add a margin.
 Nudge certain segments up or down.
 But now the model is optimised for one objective and the decision layer is bending it toward another.
 Over time, the corrections stack up, interactions become hard to reason about, and nobody can clearly explain why a customer received a particular price.

-This is a sign that the framing is wrong.
+That is a sign that the framing is wrong.

-The Better Question
+The Right Question

 Instead of asking: